Ebola fight has new science but faces old hurdles in restive Congo

 "Then an ambulance came and brought me to hospital for Ebola treatment.
 Now I praise God I'm healed."

-The fight against Ebola has advanced more in recent years than in any since it was discovered near Congo's eponymous river in 1976.
-When the worst outbreak killed 11,300 people in West Africa in 2013-2016, there was no vaccine and treatment amounted to little more than keeping patients comfortable and hydrated.
+The fight against Ebola has advanced more in recent years than in any since it was discovered near the Congo River in 1976.
+When the worst outbreak killed 11,300 people in West Africa in 2013 to 2016, there was no vaccine and treatment amounted to little more than keeping patients comfortable and hydrated.

+The latest outbreak is so far believed to have killed 90 people since July and infected another 40.

-The stakes are high, not just for health reasons: Ebola could complicate the holding of a Dec.
-23 election to replace President Joseph Kabila that is already two years late, and would be Congo's first democratic change of power.
+The stakes are high, not just for health reasons.
+Ebola could complicate Congo's first democratic change of power, the holding of a Dec 23 election to replace President Joseph Kabila that is already two years late.

 REBELLION, FEAR, MISTRUST